infiniflow/ragflow/api/python_api_reference.md

 #### reference: `list[Chunk]`

-The auto-generated reference of the message.
-Each `chunk` object includes the following attributes:
+A list of `Chunk` objects representing references to the message, each containing the following attributes:

 - **id**: `str`
-  The id of the chunk.
+  The chunk ID.
 - **content**: `str`
   The content of the chunk.
+- **image_id**: `str`
+  The ID of the snapshot of the chunk.
 - **document_id**: `str`
-  The ID of the document being referenced.
+  The ID of the referenced document.
 - **document_name**: `str`
-  The name of the referenced document being referenced.
+  The name of the referenced document.
+- **position**: `list[str]`
+  The location information of the chunk within the referenced document.
 - **knowledgebase_id**: `str`
-  The id of the knowledge base to which the relevant document belongs.
+  The ID of the knowledge base to which the referenced document belongs.
-- **image_id**: `str`
-  The id of the image related to the chunk.
 - **similarity**: `float`
-  A general similarity score, usually a composite score derived from various similarity measures .
-This score represents the degree of similarity between two objects.
-The value ranges between 0 and 1, where a value closer to 1 indicates higher similarity.
+  A composite similarity score of the chunk ranging from `0` to `1`, with a higher value indicating greater similarity.
 - **vector_similarity**: `float`
-  A similarity score based on vector representations.
-This score is obtained by converting texts, words, or objects into vectors and then calculating the cosine similarity or other distance measures between these vectors to determine the similarity in vector space.
-A higher value indicates greater similarity in the vector space.
+  A vector similarity score of the chunk ranging from `0` to `1`, with a higher value indicating greater similarity between vector embeddings.
 - **term_similarity**: `float`
-  The similarity score based on terms or keywords.
-This score is calculated by comparing the similarity of key terms between texts or datasets, typically measuring how similar two words or phrases are in meaning or context.
-A higher value indicates a stronger similarity between terms.
-- **position**: `list[string]`
-  Indicates the position or index of keywords or specific terms within the text.
-An array is typically used to mark the location of keywords or specific elements, facilitating precise operations or analysis of the text.
+  A keyword similarity score of the chunk ranging from `0` to `1`, with a higher value indicating greater similarity between keywords.

 ### Examples